niramov/Diff-generator/README.md

 Project - **Generator of difference**.

-Diff Calculator.
 This is a console utility that displays the differences between files.
-It can show differences in 3 formats.
-Supporting formats: JSON, YML, YAML
+It can show differences in stylish, plain or json formats.
+Supporting file extentions: json, yml, yaml.

 ---